 Drizzle of maple syrup (optional)

-Once the peaches have softened add the maple syrup, it will bubble a little.
-Stir to coat the peaches and allow to reduce a little and the peaches get sticky.
+5. Once the peaches have charred and softened, add the maple syrup to the pan.
+Stir to coat the peaches, and allow the syrup to reduce a little and get everything nice and sticky.
 A couple of minutes will be enough.

-When you are ready to serve, add 3 pancakes to each plate and top with yogurt and the peaches, finish with some chopped almonds and a little extra drizzle of maple if you like.
+6. When you're ready to serve, dish up 3 pancakes per person, topped with the peaches and a dollop of yogurt, and finished with some chopped almonds and an extra drizzle of maple syrup, if you like.